Rhine River Cruise

-Having enjoyed our previous bike and boat trip so much we wanted to try another and booked an 8 day Rhine River cruise in Germany.
-The 220 kilometre cruise started in Mainz, traversed the beautiful UNESCO world cultural site of the “Upper Middle Rhine Valley” and finished in Cologne.
+Having enjoyed our previous bike and boat trip so much we wanted to try another.
+We booked an 8 day Rhine River Cruise in Germany.
+The 220 kilometre cruise started in Mainz, traversed the beautiful UNESCO world cultural site of the “Upper Middle Rhine Valley”, and finished in Cologne.

 The boat for this trip was the recently re-furbished MV ARLENE II and it was very comfortable.

 I should point out that it is not compulsory to ride every day or even ride at all.
-If you just want a leisurely River Cruise then you can just go as a non-riding passenger.
-There are many luxury boats cruising up and down the European Rivers with price tags to match but we find these cruises to be great value at around €1,000 per person (about $1,600 AUD).
+If you just want to enjoy a leisurely River Cruise then you can just go as a non-riding passenger.
+There are many luxury boats cruising up and down the European Rivers with price tags to match.
+However, we find these cruises to be great value at around €1,000 per person (about $1,600 AUD).

 The first day of the trip is just the arrival of all the passengers, the safety briefing, introduction to crew and our evening meal.
 The real action starts on day 2 so for the purposes of this blog I’ll be referring to just the cycling days.